Diagnostic Medical Sonography

 Are you already a certified sonographer interested in adding a vascular sonography credential?
 Let us help you!
 The LLCC Vascular Sonography certificate might be just what you need to accomplish your goal.

-A new cardiovascular sonography (CVS) AAS degree program is currently under consideration and pending approval.
-The CVS program will cover two ultrasound specialty areas: adult echocardiography and vascular sonography.
-If approved, the CVS program will start in the summer (June 2024).
-Check with the diagnostic medical sonography student success coach for updates on the program status.
-For more information contact Fabiola Gonzalez.
+A new cardiovascular sonography (CVS) AAS degree program is now available.
+The CVS program covers two ultrasound specialty areas: adult echocardiography and vascular sonography.
+The program begins each summer and takes approximately two years to complete.
+Contact your student success coach for more information.

 Job Outlook